-- POLICY 7.17.1 With regard to this policy, facility means a physical structure and/or land.
-7.17.2 cost ceeds may be used for the capital, leasehold, rental and operating is of a community, not for profit facility (commercial properties not included).
-7.17.3 Proceeds may be used for facility disbursements if: a) the licensed charity or sub-charity either: i) owns the facility; or ii) has the legal right to occupy the facility; and b) the facility is accessible to the HFN community.
-7.17.4 7.17.4 Proceeds may be used to purchase or develop facilities.
-Prior disbursing any proceeds towards the purchase or development facility, a detailed business plan must be submitted to AGLC, wh will include the following: a) the proposed purpose or use of the facility; b) the location, square footage, and zoning of the proposed land and/or facility; c) sources of funding available and/or proposed funding arrangements to accommodate the purchase or development; d) documentation, through a Band Council Resolution or a Chief and Council Resolution, demonstrating community support of the purchase or development plans; e) the proposed facility's admission procedures; and f) if the facility is under the ownership of a local municipality, a statement of municipal support for the proposed purchase.
-7.17.5 Eligi ble facility disbursements include, but are not limited to: a) purchase of fixtures, furnishings and equipment (see subsection 7.17.6); b) facility mortgage, lease or rental payments; c) utilities; DATE ISSU JED: Original signed by March 26, 2024 AUTHORITY: Len Rhodes d) insurance; e) property taxes; f) janitorial costs and supplies; g) repairs and maintenance; h) renovations and leasehold improvements; and professional fees associated with the purchase or development of a building (e.g., legal, architectural, engineering, financial consulting).
+- 7.17.1 With regard to this policy, facility means a physical structure and/or land. - 7.17.2 Proceeds may be used for the capital, leasehold, rental and operating costs of a community, not for profit facility (commercial properties are not included). - 7.17.3 Proceeds may be used for facility disbursements if: - a) the licensed charity or sub-charity either: - i) owns the facility; or - ii) has the legal right to occupy the facility; and - b) the facility is accessible to the HFN community. - 7.17.4 Proceeds may be used to purchase or develop facilities.
+Prior to disbursing any proceeds towards the purchase or development of a facility, a detailed business plan must be submitted to AGLC, which will include the following: - a) the proposed purpose or use of the facility; - b) the location, square footage, and zoning of the proposed land and/or facility; - c) sources of funding available and/or proposed funding arrangements to accommodate the purchase or development; - d) documentation, through a Band Council Resolution or a Chief and Council Resolution, demonstrating community support of the purchase or development plans; - e) the proposed facility's admission procedures; and - f) if the facility is under the ownership of a local municipality, a statement of municipal support for the proposed purchase. - 7.17.5 Eligible facility disbursements include, but are not limited to: - a) purchase of fixtures, furnishings and equipment (see subsection 7.17.6); - b) facility mortgage, lease or rental payments; - c) utilities;

+SUBJECT: FACILITY d) insurance; e) property taxes; f) janitorial costs and supplies; repairs and maintenance; g) renovations and leasehold improvements; and h) professional fees associated with the purchase or development i) of a building (e.g., legal, architectural, engineering, financial consulting).
 7.17.6 Proceeds cannot be used for the purchase, maintenance or repair of equipment, furniture or a facility for income-producing operations or any other activity which appears to be of a commercial nature, unless otherwise approved by AGLC.
-7.17.7 Proceeds may be used to pay for the development and operation of an athletic or recreational facility if: a) all individuals of the HFN community have the right to make use of the facility at least 50 per cent of the time the facility is in operation and the hours of public use are reasonable.
+7.17.7 Proceeds may be used to pay for the development and operation of an athletic or recreational facility if: all individuals of the HFN community have the right to make a) use of the facility at least 50 per cent of the time the facility is in operation and the hours of public use are reasonable.
 Membership cannot be a requirement for public use; and b) the facility is used by sports teams and/or participants representing the HFN community.
-7.17.8 If the facility includes space for both charitable activities and non- charitable activities the licensed charity or sub-charity must provide AGLC with a breakdown of the square footage of the entire facility, including which entity uses which space, and how proceeds will be spent for each respective space.
+If the facility includes space for both charitable activities and non-7.17.8 charitable activities the licensed charity or sub-charity must provide AGLC with a breakdown of the square footage of the entire facility, including which entity uses which space, and how proceeds will be spent for each respective space.
 7.17.9 Proceeds cannot be used for the facility disbursements of a facility used for private social activities where the HFN community are not allowed access.
 7.17.10 Eligible facility disbursements may be spent from the casino account or from a separate account designated as a "building fund".
 If a separate account is created, AGLC must have access to the bank statements, cancelled cheques and invoices/receipts from the account.